Expect fun, expect adventure, expect to return home with stories you’ll be telling family and friends for years. You can also expect the following.

 Your Group Leader

 Your teacher is your immediate authority on the trip.
 He or she has taken on a major responsibility for your parents and your school and has devoted time and energy preparing you for the trip.
 You must realize that everything you do reflects on him or her.
-That is why we insist that you read and observe the Student Behavior Guidelines.
+That is why we urge you to read and observe the Student Behavior Guidelines.

-ACIS uses three- and four-star, conveniently located hotels.
+ACIS uses conveniently located hotels.
 We place a priority on booking hotels in good locations and safe areas, with easy access to both local attractions and public transportation.

 You will generally stay in hotel rooms with two or three beds.
-During peak travel periods, hotels sometimes add an extra bed to accommodate heavy bookings.
-ACIS attempts to prevent this but cannot guarantee that it will never happen.
 Some hotel rooms in France have a Grand Lit (an oversize double bed for two) instead of twin beds.
 Depending on the mix of males and females in your bus group, you may be rooming with participants from other groups.

 You will enjoy a variety of meals en route, mixing both native and familiar cuisines depending on your area of travel.
 Keep an open mind and be willing to sample everything—that’s what travel is all about!